huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 #### According to Grammarly, which of these is grammatically correct?

-- [x] I’m going to lie down for a nap
+- [x] I'm going to lie down for a nap
-- [ ] I’m going to lay down for a nap
+- [ ] I'm going to lay down for a nap
-- [ ] I’m going to laid down for a nap
+- [ ] I'm going to laid down for a nap

 #### A harpsichord most closely resembles what instrument?